 The best 4th grade writing activity to prepare for testing is simply encouraging your child to write, raising awareness of the written word, and offering guidance on writing homework.
 For example, you can talk about the different purposes of writing as you encounter them, such as those of letters, recipes, grocery lists, instructions, and menus.
 By becoming familiar with fourth grade writing standards, parents can offer more constructive homework support.
 Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them use the strategies of the writing process to revise their own work.

 Time4Writing Online Writing Courses Support 4th Grade Writing Standards

 Time4Writing is an excellent complement to fourth grade writing curriculum.
 Developed by classroom teachers, Time4Writing targets the fundamentals of writing.
-Students build writing skills and deepen their understanding of the writing process by working on standard-based, grade-appropriate writing tasks under the individual guidance of a certified teacher.
+Students build writing skills and deepen their understanding of the writing process by working on standards-based, grade-appropriate writing tasks under the individual guidance of a certified teacher.

 Writing on a computer inspires many students, even reluctant writers.
 Learn more about Time4Writing online courses for fourth grade.